Sun-Lab-NBB/ataraxis-time/docs/source/api.rst

 ..
 Since benchmark() function is a click-based function, it has to be documented using the click plugin, rather than
 .. the automodule used for most other library methods.
 Nesting allows documenting click-options in-addition to the main
 .. function docstring.
-.. click:: high_precision_timer.precision_timer.timer_benchmark:benchmark
+.. click:: ataraxis_time.precision_timer.timer_benchmark:benchmark
    :prog: benchmark_timer
    :nested: full

 Standalone Python Functions
 ===========================

-.. automodule:: high_precision_timer.precision_timer.utilities
+.. automodule:: ataraxis_time.precision_timer.utilities
    :members:
    :undoc-members:
    :show-inheritance: